Introducing the Team

 Vicki is a Consultant Paediatrician at The Mid Yorkshire Hospitals NHS Trust.
 She has previously worked as a Consultant Paediatrician in York and Scarborough Hospitals NHS Foundation Trust, and worked around the West Yorkshire and Humber region throughout her paediatric training.
 Vicki has developed interests in quality improvement, developing acute and ambulatory care for children, diabetes and endocrinology.
 She has been part of the consultative group for models of care as part of the Royal College of Paediatrics and Child Health Paediatric 2040 project and, while working at York and Scarborough, part of the East Coast Services Review.
 “Healthier Together is an exciting opportunity to work collaboratively with children, young people, families and professionals across West Yorkshire to provide accessible health advice, and signpost to local resources.
 I’m very excited to be part of the project.”

-Dannie is a Project Officer working closely on the Healthier Together website managing the content, editing pages and communicating with various stakeholders to maintain the website as a reliable and up to date source of information on paediatrics.
+Dannie is the Project Lead for the Healthier Together website managing the content, editing pages and communicating with various stakeholders to maintain the website as a reliable and up to date source of information on paediatrics.
 Dannie has 15 years NHS experience working across various roles such as estates, theatre schedule management, Radiology, Diagnostic appointments, improvements to GP referral services, in addition to experience working with the voluntary sector, cancer fast track services, and the children, young people and families programme.
 Dannie has a passion for improving health and wellbeing services for children, young people and families, and is a mother of two herself.
 "Healthier Together is a fantastic, exciting opportunity to ensure children, young people and parents/carers across West Yorkshire receive consistant, reliable, and supportive advice, whilst being inclusive and diverse."

 Carly Plunkett - Paediatric Ambulatory Care Experience Sister, Bradford Royal Infirmary